bitshares/bitshares.github.io-old/_technologies/en/price-stable-cryptocurrencies.md

 ## Black Swans - Extreme Market Conditions

-All guarantees of BitAssets are subject to the caveat that a BitAsset can never be worth more than the collateral backing the least-collateralized short position.
+All guarantees of SmartCoins are subject to the caveat that a SmartCoin can never be worth more than the collateral backing the least-collateralized short position.
 In normal market conditions, the value of the collateral is always more than sufficient, but, from time to time, markets can rapidly revalue the collateral.
-If this revaluation happens faster than the short positions can be forced to cover, then all BitAssets are liquidated at the exchange rate of the least collateralized short position.
+If this revaluation happens faster than the short positions can be forced to cover, then all SmartCoins are liquidated at the exchange rate of the least collateralized short position.
 This is similar to an insolvent bank converting its deposits to equity.

 ## The Bond Market

-Not every short seller will be happy with the rules offer by BitAssets.
+Not every short seller will be happy with the rules offer by SmartCoins.
 Some may want to borrow for a fixed period of time, with higher leverage, and with no risk of being force-settled.
 BitShares offers these speculators the option to borrow BitUSD on the [bond market](/technology/collateralized-bond-market){:target="_blank"} at interest.
 The bond market allows speculators to leverage any asset against any other, while lenders earn interest on collateralized loans.
-A Bond market is the perfect way for the market to establish a yield curve on BitAssets and free both sides of the market from dependency on the price feed.
+A Bond market is the perfect way for the market to establish a yield curve on SmartCoins and free both sides of the market from dependency on the price feed.

-## Privatized BitAssets
+## Privatized SmartCoins

-BitShares offers entrepreneurs an opportunity to create their own BitAssets with custom parameters and price feeds.
+BitShares offers entrepreneurs an opportunity to create their own SmartCoins with custom parameters and price feeds.

-User-issued BitAsset managers can experiment with different parameters such as collateral requirements, price feeds, force settlement delays and forced settlement fees.
+User-issued SmartCoin managers can experiment with different parameters such as collateral requirements, price feeds, force settlement delays and forced settlement fees.
 They also earn the trading fees from transactions the issued asset is involved in, and therefore have a financial incentive to market and promote it on the network.
 The entrepreneur who can discover and market the best set of parameters can earn a significant profit.
-The set of parameters that can be tweaked by entrepreneurs is broad enough that BitAssets can be used to implement a fully functional prediction market with a guaranteed global settlement at a fair price, and no forced settlement before the resolution date.
+The set of parameters that can be tweaked by entrepreneurs is broad enough that SmartCoins can be used to implement a fully functional prediction market with a guaranteed global settlement at a fair price, and no forced settlement before the resolution date.

-Some entrepreneurs may want to experiment with BitAssets that always trade at exactly $1.00 rather than strictly more than $1.00.
+Some entrepreneurs may want to experiment with SmartCoins that always trade at exactly $1.00 rather than strictly more than $1.00.
 They can do this by manipulating the forced settlement fee continuously such that the average trading price stays at about $1.00.
 By default, BitShares prefers fees set by the market, and thus opts to let the price float above $1.00, rather than fixing the price by directly manipulating the forced settlement fee.

 ## Conclusion

-BitAssets are a powerful tool for everyone from speculators and savers, to traders and entrepreneurs.
+SmartCoins are a powerful tool for everyone from speculators and savers, to traders and entrepreneurs.
 The BitShares platform provides a toolset with which innovators can experiment to find optimal currency solutions using free market discovery.